 - Ranking: Ranking is used when automanning shifts.
 The shift with the highest ranking is manned first.
 In other words, a shift with a ranking number of 50 is manned before a shift with a lower ranking number.

 - Automanning: unchecked if you do not want this shift type to be automanned.

 - Use colored shifts: check to be able to give your shift type a color.

 Leave periods are displayed in black by default in Quinyx.
 In addition, it is also common for unmanned shifts to be displayed in yellow.
 So, one handy tip is to select colors other than just black and yellow for displaying your shift types.

-- Background colour: Select color
+- Background color: Select color

-- Text colour: Select color
+- Text color: Select color

 - Advanced settings: Click the down arrow to display advanced settings.

 - Fixed task: Checked if a certain number of hours should be deducted from the shift's total number of productive hours in order to cover one or more non-productive tasks.
 The time for the fixed task can be entered in the box on the right.
 A task is not counted as productive time.

 - Productive time: It is possible for shifts that are not counted as scheduled hours to be counted as productive time and so be included in the "Headcount" summary that can be seen in the Daily schedule and Scheduled staff views, if you use the Forecast module.
 If a shift is tagged as productive time, it will be included in all "Headcount" summaries in scheduled views and Forecast.